 5 Minutes Prep - 2 Hour Interactive Lesson!

-Of course the classroom should never be our personal soap box.
-Aside from actively teaching respect for other cultures and the environment and fighting against racism and sexism, we leave our personal biases out of our curriculum.
-I don't believe that teaching about the historical origins of Christmas, if done with the same mindfulness with which we approach other subjects, need be seen as proselytising.
-I've been teaching the story of Jesus' birth to adult ESL students for 20 years.
-I make sure before I start the lesson to explain that we are studying the historical context of the holiday and that many people celebrate Christmas in an entirely secular way, too, so this is just for information.
+Aside from actively teaching respect for other cultures, races, genders, and the environment, we leave our personal biases and religious beliefs out of the classroom.
+I don't believe teaching about the historical origins of Christmas, if done with the same mindfulness with which we approach other subjects, need be seen as proselytising.
+I've been teaching the story of Jesus' birth to adult ESL students for decades and make sure before I start the lesson to explain that we are studying the historical context of the holiday and that many people celebrate Christmas in an entirely secular way, too, so this is just for information.
 These lessons have always been met with interest.

 Callan's Holiday Jigsaws 1 and 2 and Callan's American Holiday Jigsaws 1 and 2 all have the story of Santa and the story of Jesus.
 You can choose to use one or both of these jigsaws.
 And if you are looking for something completely different for the holiday season, you could also teach The Gift of the Magi jigsaw, found in Callan's Thematic Jigsaws 1 and 2.